mandarini/ngc-workshop-docs/Chapter_07.md

 In your console, type:
 ```
-ng g s app
+ng g s chat
 ```
-which is short for `ng generate service app`.
+which is short for `ng generate service chat`.

-This will create a new service called `AppService` in the file `app.service.ts`.
+This will create a new service called `ChatService` in the file `chat.service.ts`.
 Open the file, and add the following imports:
 ```
 import { Message } from "./message.model";